Plain Swift

 What version of Swift compiler is installed by the Plain Swift installer?

 Plain Swift installs Windows 11 SDK.
-Can I use it under Windows 10?
+Can I use it on Windows 10?

 Yes.
 The Windows App SDK provides a unified set of APIs and tools that are decoupled from the OS.
 These APIs and tools can be used in a consistent way by any desktop app on Windows 11 and downlevel to Windows 10, version 1809.